HesterLH/HesterLH/README.md

 - 👋 Hi, I’m @HesterLH
-- 👀 I currently work in Thermal Engineering (mainly focused on space systems)
+- 👀 I currently work in spacecraft thermal engineering
-- 🌱 I'm currently completing a graduate certificate program in Software Engineering
+- 🌱 I'm currently learning programming to better understand the software I use as well as to create tools to make my thermal analysis more efficient
 - 📫 How to reach me - LHester97@gmail.com

 <!---